Jacopo1891/MMM-RandomQuotes/README.md

 # Module: Random quotes

-A module for the MagicMirror that displays random quote from various authorship using Paperquote's api.
+A module for the MagicMirror that displays random quote from various authorship using API Ninjas's api.

 # Installation
 Navigate into your MagicMirror's ~/MagicMirror/modules folder and execute git clone https://github.com/Jacopo1891/MMM-RandomQuotes.git

-# Get Paperquote's api key
+# Get API Ninjas's api key
-Go to https://paperquotes.com/ and create a new account.
-At this time, the free subscription allows you to make 500 calls a day.
+Go to https://api-ninjas.com and create a new account.
+Today (2024/02/04), the free subscription allows you to make 10000 calls every month.

 # Using the module
 To use this module, add it to the modules array in the config/config.js file: